-- The models utilized in the current Planning Assessment and one previous Planning Assessment in accordance with Requirement R1 and Measure M1. - All Planning Assessments performed since the last compliance audit in accordance with Requirement R2 and Measure M2. - All studies performed in support of its Planning Assessments since the last compliance audit in accordance with Requirement R3 and Measure M3. - All studies performed in support of its Planning Assessments since the last compliance audit in accordance with Requirement R4 and Measure M4. - All documentation specifying the criteria since the last compliance audit in accordance with Requirement R5 and Measure M5. - All studies performed in support of its Planning Assessments since the last compliance audit in accordance with Requirement R6 and Measure M6. - The current, in force agreement on identified responsibilities, as well as all such agreements in force since the last compliance audit, in accordance with Requirement R7 and Measure M7.
+- The models utilized in the current Planning Assessment and one previous Planning Assessment in accordance with Requirement R1 and Measure M1. - The Planning Assessments performed since the last compliance audit in accordance with Requirement R2 and Measure M2. - The studies performed in support of its Planning Assessments since the last compliance audit in accordance with Requirement R3 and Measure M3. - The studies performed in support of its Planning Assessments since the last compliance audit in accordance with Requirement R4 and Measure M4. - The documentation specifying the criteria since the last compliance audit in accordance with Requirement R5 and Measure M5. - The documentation specifying any criteria or methodology utilized in support of its Planning Assessments since the last compliance audit in accordance with Requirement R6 and Measure M6. - The current, in force documentation for the agreement(s) on roles and responsibilities, as well as all such documentation for the agreements in force since the last compliance audit, in accordance with Requirement R7 and Measure M7. - Three calendar years of the notices and other documentation employed in accordance with Requirement R8 and Measure M8.